Kraftland/portable/README.md

 # Code of Conduct

 Portable and any of its social environment follows the [Kraftland Code of Conduct](https://blog.kimiblock.top/notice/#Code-of-Conduct).
-Please be sure not to violate such ruleset.
+Please be sure not to violate such rule set.

+# Version Scheme
+Portable follows a major.minor.patch version scheme.
+We thrives to provide a stable experiences with no breaking changes, however, if said change is necessary, will land in a major release.

+The patch release is exclusive for bug fixes.
+Whereas minor releases contain new features.
+If a feature or a set of features needs time to test or is important enough, we conduct a major release.

+Portable has and always will be only supporting the latest release.
+Generally users can upgrade without manual intervention, but between major releases it's advised to run `systemctl --user stop portable.slice` to stop the portable framework.